 The recent economic downturn has impacted both families and businesses.
 Too many of these businesses have closed their doors indefinitely, rendering commercial property owners unable to maintain mortgage payments.
 A mortgage in default may move lenders to foreclose.
 Below is an outline of what to expect throughout the commercial foreclosure litigation process.

 An attorney can assist in pursuing strategies to avoid foreclosure altogether.
+Once you have looked for a foreclosure attorney in Denver, or an attorney wherever you are based, and found one that you can trust, you can work together to get the outcome that you both want from the situation.
 Two of these measures include forbearance plans and mortgage modifications.
 Lenders may, depending on circumstances, allow for mortgage forbearance, effectively “pausing” the mortgage repayment schedule.
 Mortgage modifications, such as refinancing or accepting government assistance, can reduce monthly payments, potentially preventing foreclosure.

 Types of Foreclosure